HewlettPackard/python-opsramp/README.md

   See the OpsRamp API docs for detailed contents of these dicts.
   - search(self, pattern='') -> returns a list of client ids matching the specified search pattern, the format of which is described in the OpsRamp documentation.
-  - search\_for\_prefix(self, prefix) -> returns a list of client ids whose names begin with a specific prefix.
-  This is a convenience method which calls "search" internally with an appropriate search pattern.
   - create(definition) -> creates a new Client in this Tenant. "definition" is a Python dict specifying details of the client to be created.
   The content of these structs is complex so helper functions for creating them are provided below.